 You can also palm them to get deeper, richer sounds.
 By controlling the two holes that each udu drum has, you can fine-tune the sound you want to get out of the instrument.
 This gives you a really versatile sound range in which you can work out just the tune you need for your song.

 Where are udu drums used?

-Whether you knew about what udu drums are or not, this is one great instrument that you should definitely look into.
+Whether you knew what udu drums are or not, this is one great instrument that you should look into.
 There are different types of udu drums on the market and we believe that these 5 will cover all your needs.
-Native instruments can give you a fresh, new sound and open your eyes and ears for some new experiences and experiments.
+Native instruments can give you a fresh, new sound and open your eyes and ears to some new experiences and experiments.